s1ck/rdb2graph/README.md

 * `mvn exec:java -Dexec.args="-e ddl.xml"` to extract the database schema into ddl.xml
 * `mvn exec:java -Dexec.args="-t"` to transform the relational database form source system to target system
 * `mvn exec:java -Dexec.args="-r erpnext-sample-ddl.xml -t"` to read the schema from a local file instead of the live database
+* `mvn exec:java -Dexec.args="-r erpnext-sample-ddl.xml -a opgraph"` to read the schema from a local file and analyze the graph for operation graphs